Geometric Bounds for Persistence: Bounding Lifespans via Widths

 The crucial connection between the Urysohn width and the filling radius is due to Gromov.

-\begin{thm}[{\cite{gromov1983filling}}] For any closed $n$-dimensional Riemannian manifold $\M$, \end{thm} The coefficients in the definition of $\rho(\M)$ do not matter here; everywhere below we stick to the case of $\Z_2$-coefficients since this is the main case of interest for persistent homology.
-The importance of this result for bounding lifespans becomes immediate once one notices that the proof of this inequality can be easily generalized for any topological feature, and not just the fundamental class.
+\begin{thm}[{\cite{gromov1983filling}}] For any closed $n$-dimensional Riemannian manifold $\M$, \end{thm} The homology coefficients in the definition of $\rho(\M)$ do not matter here; everywhere below we assume them to lie in an arbitrary field, which is fixed and omitted from the notation.
+The importance of this result for bounding lifespans becomes immediate once one notices that the proof of this inequality can be easily generalized for any homological feature, and not just the fundamental class.

 \begin{thm} For any compact metric space $\X$, any integer $k \geq 1$, and any homology class $\omega \in \Hom_{k}(\X)$,

 \end{thm}

 \begin{proof}[Proof sketch, following~\cite{gromov2020no}] Let $f:\X\to \Delta^{k-1}$ be a map for which $\delta = \sup_p \diam(f^{-1}(p))$ is just a tiny amount bigger than $\UW_{k-1}(\X)$.
 Consider the cylinder $\X \times [0,\delta/2]$ and glue its end $\X\times\{\delta/2\}$ to a copy of $\Delta^{k-1}$ along the map $f$; that means, pinch every fiber of $f$ inside $\X\times\{\delta/2\}$ to a point.
 The resulting space $\C_f$ can be endowed with a metric that restricts on $\X\times \{0\}$ to the original metric of $\X$, and makes the length of every interval $\{x\} \times [0,\delta/2]$ equal to $\delta/2$.
 Now, any $k$-cycle $S$ in $\X\times \{0\}$ representing $\omega$ becomes null-homologous in $\C_f$ (informally, one can just slide it towards the pinched end of the cylinder, where it degenerates to a $(k-1)$-dimensional set).
 Next, we embed $\C_f$ to $L^\infty(\C_f)$ in a distance-preserving way, and post-compose it with the $1$-Lipschitz restriction $L^\infty(\C_f) \to L^\infty(\X)$, corresponding to the inclusion $\X\times\{0\} \subset \C_f$.
 The $(k+1)$-chain that we built in $\C_f$ to fill $S$ pushes forward to $L^\infty(\X)$, and there it lies within distance $\delta/2$ of the Kuratowski image of $\X$. \end{proof}